Skip to Content

 He wanted buildings that were in harmony with the environment and cultural background of Turkey.

-Part of Akyaka’s Cittaslow mission statement is about keeping buildings in this style and not allowing the type of high rise apartment blocks that are so common in Turkey.
+Part of Akyaka’s Cittaslow mission statement is about keeping buildings in this style and not allowing the type of high rise apartment blocks that are so common elsewhere in the country.

 Narrow, cobbled roads walled on either side.
 Vibrant magenta bougainvillea and orange trumpet vine climbs and sprawls along the walls.